MarkajKING/magazineProg3/README.md

 With SWAPI and local JSON file

-SWAPI and JSON are OOP
+SWAPI code can be used multible times.